We are experts at completing healthcare construction with little or no interruption in patient care.

 Berkeley Medical Center’s cath lab operates 24 hours a day, seven days a week, offering diagnostic and acute heart-attack catheterization and stenting.
 The expansion allows the dedicated lab to schedule cardiac implants.
 In the past, many patients had to be sent out of the area for device implants because the cath lab had to be available for catheterizations and emergent cases.

-According to Berkeley Medical Center President & CEO Anthony P. Zelenka, the new operating rooms range from 600 to 921 square feet, making them much larger than traditional 380 to 450 square foot operating rooms.
+According to Berkeley Medical Center President & CEO Anthony P. Zelenka, the new expansion includes operating rooms which range from 600 to 921 square feet, making them much larger than traditional 380 to 450 square foot operating rooms.
 The larger rooms will accommodate the latest innovative, minimally invasive robotic technology.
 The new system enhances the technical skills of the surgeons, allowing the patient to heal faster with fewer complications.

 How can we help?
 Tell Us